 $2300- Family Counseling Services of the Finger Lakes, Inc. Beyond the Crisis A six week course designed to provide basic financial, safety and life-skills enrichment for survivors of domestic violence who are beyond the immediate crisis of being in a battering relationship.

 $6750- Family Counseling Service of the Finger Lakes, Inc. Child Healing Program –Domestic violence affect every member of the family, including the children.
 Family Violence creates a home environment where children live in constant fear.
 Children who are exposed to family violence are more likely to develop social, emotional, psychological and behavior problems.
-The Child Healing Program will attempt instill an understanding of what domestic violence is; will feel less fearful and less isolated. and will learn new ways to solve problems.
-Mothers will learn how to communicate with their children about violence and gain support in coping with their role as mother.
+The Child Healing Program will attempt to instill an understanding of what domestic violence is; so children will feel less fearful and less isolated. and will learn new ways to solve problems.
+Mothers will learn how to communicate with their children about violence and gain support in coping with their role as a mother.
 The population served is 8-10 children AGES 8-14.
 The program consists of six (6) session curriculum education/support groups for children with concurrent groups for their mothers.
 The series of groups to run in early spring and the second to run in the fall.

 $3865 – Literacy Volunteers of Ontario and Yates, Inc- Literacy for Adult Learners- The Literacy Volunteers is a one-on one tutoring program for adults who need assistance in basic literacy, GED assistance and computer literacy.
 Two-thirds of our students are female, between the ages of 19-24 years of age.
 A trained Keuka College tutor will work with the young women who come for pre-GED help.
 She is an excellent role model for the women who come for tutoring.